Shaaali/identity-apps/docs/get-started/try-your-own-app/angular.md

 ```
 <br>

-## Use the API
+## Inject `AsgardeoAuthService`

-Inject `AsgardeoAuthService` to your components to access the session state which contains information such as the email address of the authenticated user and the methods that are required for implementing authentication.
+You can use `AsgardeoAuthService` in your components to access the session state which contains information such as the email address of the authenticated user and the methods that are required for implementing authentication.

 Initially import the `AsgardeoAuthService` module from `@asgardeo/auth-angular` to your component.